Kyagara/CoopTweaks/README.md

 ## TODO

+- Include the Discord4J library in the jar, not sure how to do this.
+- There are 122 advancements but the `progress` command shows all criterion for them, giving a much bigger number, might rework how things are done in the class to fix this.
-- Add commands to retrieve general information about the server, TPS, uptime, etc. Maybe some helpers like getting a wiki link for an advancement.
+- Add Discord commands to retrieve general information about the server, TPS, uptime, etc.
-- Transform the dimension name to a readable name.
-- Reduce/remove blocks in the Discord bridge.
-- Retrieve the GuildMember from the Discord message, this way we can get the display name and role color for better readability in the server.
+- Improve Discord methods, I don't believe the library is being used properly.

 ## Configuration

 At startup, a config folder called `cooptweaks` will be created, it will include the following:

-- `discord.toml`: Contains the bot token and channel ID to send events and relay messages between the server and the Discord channel.
+- `discord.toml`: Contains the bot token, channel and guild ID to send events and relay messages between the server and the
+  Discord channel.
 - `saves`: Folder where files with the advancements reached by the players.
 The files are named with the world seed.